Valsvirtuals/ProtoGlove/README.md

 - basic fingertip module , with option for mounting LRAs
 - "finger guides" with or without snap-fit rails, wire-pass-throught, hot glued or stitched
 - "snap fit" rails for mounting modules booth on the baseplate and the "finger guides"
-- base modules that you can remix to implement your own ideas
+- blank modules that you can remix to implement your own ideas
 - interchanchable and custumizsble controller/tracker mount
 - support for EVERY controllers